hashicorp/vscode-terraform/DEVELOPMENT.md

 > npm run compile
 ```

-> In order to use an independently built or installed version of terraform-ls, you will need to set `terraform.languageServer.path` to the correct executable path.
+> In order to use an independently built or installed version of terraform-ls, you will need to set `opentofu.languageServer.path` to the correct executable path.

 ## Running the Extension